afni/afni_doc/tutorials/fs/fs_fsprep.rst

 the output results is surprising ways: namely, FS outputs won't align well with FS inputs, and some internal structures may appear odd.

+It appears that there can be something like a 1/2 voxel shift between the input and output volumes (perhaps due to nearest neighbor interpolation), depending on the input grid.
+This can result in a slight misalignment of the anatomical parcellation with the *input* volume (though it should align well with the T1 *output*), and/or distort measurements of depth/thickness/volume across a surface.
+Images of the "before" and "after" datasets show this behavior, below.

 Here we describe a few considerations for preparing to use FS's ``recon-all``, and in particular a helpful program in AFNI to check+adjust the properties of your anatomical before running FS